Simplex Algorithm is a well-known optimization technique in Linear Programming.

 C3 – Z3 = 0 – (0*0 + 1*0)

 C4 – Z4 = 0 – (1*0 + 0*0)

 So Relative profits are- 1, 1, 0, 0 (As shown in the table)

 Clearly not all the relative profits are less or equal to 0.
 So will perform the next iteration.

 Determination of entering variable and leaving variable.

 Max relative profit 1 at index 1.
-So x1 will enter basis.
+So x1 will enter the basis.

 Min of (8, 5) is 5 which is at index 2.
 So x3 will leave the basis.

-Since x1 entered perform required row operations to make idenity matrix.
+Since x1 entered perform required row operations to make an identity matrix.